 Buying stocks is essentially buying a part of a company or business.
 Because you will be a partial business owner, even if it is for a small portion of the company, understanding the companies you decide to invest in before you do so will reduce the chances of failure.

 Once you have a list of companies you would be interested in investing in, you can move on to researching the company.
+You can start by checking IAU fund prediction.

 Determine If a Company Has a Competitive Edge